The Operating System Becomes the AI Gatekeeper

 On-device AI is usually sold through a privacy argument.
 If the model runs locally, sensitive data does not need to leave the phone or PC.
 That is a real advantage.
 Local inference can reduce network exposure, latency, server cost, and the need to send private context into a remote service.

 But local computation is not the same as harmless computation.
 A local model with broad permissions can still summarize a user's files, interpret screenshots, classify images, suggest actions, rewrite messages, profile routines, or mediate access to information.
 It may not send raw data to the cloud, but it can still produce machine-readable knowledge about the person and make that knowledge useful to the interface.
+This is the device-level version of AI memory and personalization, and it overlaps directly with the risks in the screen-recorder memory layer.

 This is the core confusion in the phrase "private AI."
 Privacy is not only a data-location claim.
 It is a power relation among the user, the device vendor, app developers, employers, schools, families, governments, attackers, and the model layer itself.
-If a model runs on the device but the operating system vendor controls the model, update channel, permissions vocabulary, safety filters, developer APIs, and feature defaults, then the trust problem has moved.
+If a model runs on the device but the operating system vendor controls the model, update channel, permissions vocabulary, safety filters, developer APIs, logs, memory defaults, and feature defaults, then the trust problem has moved.
 It has not disappeared.

 The device becomes a small institution.
 It keeps records, enforces boundaries, decides which requests need the cloud, and translates personal life into actionable context.